 After the end of the modification period, students are expected to return to study and resume progress toward completing their degrees.
 Faculty are encouraged to remain flexible in their expectations of eligible students, so that students can meet the demands of study.
 Nothing in this policy can or should replace communication and cooperation between student and the academic program, and the good-faith efforts of both to accommodate the birth, fostering, adoption, and parenting of a child.

-Academic Leave of Absence Due to Pregnancy, Pregnancy-Related Conditions, and Parenting for Graduate and Professional Students
+Academic Leave of Absence Due to Pregnancy, Pregnancy-Related Conditions, and Parenting for Graduate Students

 An eligible student may elect to take a leave of absence for up to one academic year because of pregnancy and/or pregnancy-related disability or the birth, adoption, or placement of a child.
 In addition, if a child requires extensive or extraordinary care the parenting student may request a leave of absence.
 The leave term may be extended in the case of extenuating circumstances.